 "Keep it Clean" Program

-What is the "Keep it Clean" Program
+About the "Keep it Clean" Program

 The "Keep it Clean" Program is a program that the city of Marietta has been sponsoring since the mid 1990s to help educate Marietta's citizens about storm water pollution.
 The purpose of the program is to inform the public that the only thing that needs to go into a storm drain is storm water.